Contact Centre Worker

 - knowledge of their organisation's products or services.

 Contact centre workers:

-- work in contact centres or from reception desks, though some may work from home
+- work in contact centres or from reception desks, or work from home

 What's the job really like?

 Kingi explains how his call centre qualifications have helped him - 2.45 mins.
 (Video courtesy of Skills)

 Juanita: What I was outstandingly impressed by was the fact that Kingi – his own passion for wanting to work in this industry, being an expert, being perceived as an expert by his peers but also his staff – went a hundredfold.
 His passion to do a really good job for his customers and clients has been just amazing.
 He's achieved a lot from doing the qualification.

 Kingi: It's just opened my mind to more than just a call centre.
 It's more than just selling a product.
 It's understanding the operation.
 Having a qualification can actually lead me to something better than just being a team leader for call centres.
 And that's where I think Skills has definitely helped me.

 Juanita.
 So it is something that we have decided as a company to engage in, and for the long haul.
 We see the benefits far outweigh the difficulties or challenges that we have faced in implementing it.
 Kingi's been a critical part of that process, piloting that for us.
 We're quite keen to process people to the next level.
 Definitely for Kingi his sights are to Level 5 and beyond and he is really passionate about remaining in the industry and improving, being the best version of Kingi that he can be.

 Kingi: I've started as an agent, moved on to a team leader, I'm now in the management side of Telelink Limited.
 The next level to be operations, to run operations, how to run operations, how to hit targets for everyone, how to bring in business and then from there to run the company, to be managing director of the company.
 Obviously, it's in steps.
 Those are the steps I'm actually going through.
 Skills is definitely giving me huge knowledge on not just the call centre but sales itself.